8 Sights in Berchtesgaden, Germany (with Map and Images)

 Pfarrkirche St. Andreas

 The parish church of St. Andreas was built in 1397 by the citizens of the market town of Berchtesgaden and is a listed building.
-Since 1803 it has only had the function of parish church in its name and has since served as a subsidiary church of the Roman Catholic parish of St. Andreas in Berchtesgaden in Bavaria, which in turn belongs to the Archdiocese of Munich and Freising.
+Since 1803, it has only borne the functional designation of parish church in its name and has since served as a branch church of the Roman Catholic parish of St. Andreas in Berchtesgaden in Bavaria, which in turn belongs to the Archdiocese of Munich and Freising.

 Wikipedia: St. Andreas (Berchtesgaden) (DE)